Seirdy/seirdy.one/content/about/workouts.md

 I can't over-emphasize how transformative this has been for my quality of life.
 Chores like laundry are a breeze when I can carry several loads (sheets, clothes, shower curtain, towels, tablecloths, and detergent for two!) in a single trip thanks to back-day gains.
 I find running much easier with good posture and strong lats.

 Back day has my two favorite exercises: Kroc rows and renegade rows.
 I love back day so much!
-Unfortunately, I'm maxed out on weight for some exercises (esp.
-Kroc rows).
-While this lets me focus on form and more explosive movement, I really need a weight extension.

 #### Compound back